Throughput vs. Uptime: The Two Sides of Real Performance

 Server Crashes: Numerous Causes, Numerous Solutions

 No two servers are the same and they all tend to crash for a variety of reasons.
 While some of them we have slight control of, others are out of our hands.
-There are, nevertheless, precautions we may take to reduce the risk.
+There are, nevertheless server crashing causes and fixes, and precautions we may take to reduce the risk.
 Although they aren’t impenetrable precautions, they can mitigate end-user disruptions and downtime.

 Your server and surrounding network may go down for either a few minutes or several hours, depending on the skill level of your hired IT team managing them.
 You can also partner with a server expert like Protected Harbor.